-Loss of native grassland also is an economically costly policy, as it brings additional disasterprone famland into cultivation and creates taxpayer liability for the many subsidies associated with crop production on marginal land.
+Loss of native grassland also is an economically costly policy, as it brings additional disaster-prone farmland into cultivation and creates taxpayer liability for the many subsidies associated with crop production on marginal land.
 Temperate grasslands, like those in the Prairie Pothole Region, are at highest risk of conversion to cropland.
-Yet they have some of the lowest rates of protection of any major ecological biome on earth.
-Along with being the heart of the breeding range for many North American ducks and shorebirds, the region

-.17 Security/server proving the security for these values with entitled 2 piper in the Printing Polyhole Regross, the breaching existence of piperhadom security by reduce of the 32 piper cert security for the 2.5 million high measurements. also hosts numerous grasslanddependent songbirds, species that are experiencing a steeper population decline than any other bird group in North America.
+Yet they have some of the lowest rates of protection of any mojor ecological biome on earth.
+Along with being the heart of the breeding range for many North American ducks and shorebirds, the region also hosts numerous grasslanddependent songbirds, species that are experiencing a steeper population decline than any other bird group in North America.
 An ecological train wreck could occur in the region if the current pace of grassland loss continues.